Akshat Rathee – Managing Director, NODWIN Group

 Meghna Rao – Director, HDMK Holdings

 Meghna is Director of her family business which is a leading manufacturer of various food packaging solutions in the Middle East.
 Prior to that, Meghna was the Country MD for the Acumen Fund, a leading venture fund investing in companies that deliver critical goods/services for social impact.
 Previously, she spent several years at Microsoft’s headquarters in the US and India where she was responsible for global business planning to launch several new software products and to drive adoption of Microsoft offerings among small businesses in India.
 Meghna herself is a technology entrepreneur and co-founded a successful IT solutions company.
 She worked in the mergers and acquisitions investment banking department at Goldman Sachs in New York and was a venture capitalist at J.H.
 Whitney in Connecticut.
 Meghna has a strong mix of hands-on operating and investing experiences with a passion for entrepreneurship.
 She received her MBA from Harvard Business School and undergraduate degree from The Wharton School.
-She is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+She is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Financial product for promoting social outcomes